PotHix/pothix.github.com/content/post/2019-year-in-review.md

 title = "2019 Year in Review (with metrics!)" date = "2020-01-10"
 tags = ["stats","personal","english"]
-draft = true
 +++

-**Brace yourselves, as any other stats post, this one will be HUGE**
+**Brace yourselves, like any other stats post, this one will be HUGE**

 My year in review for 2018 was never posted because I could never finish it.
 I don't want to let the same thing happen this year, so here I am.

-The end of 2018 and the beginning of 2019 was quite hard for me and I just didn't have the energy to sit down in front of the computer during the weekends to write my monthly reviews.
+The end of 2018 and the beginning of 2019 was quite hard for me and me just didn't have the energy to sit down in front of the computer during the weekends to write my monthly reviews.